The pyramids of Giza and the ancient wonders of the Nile Valley have been attracting visitors for centuries.

 Kolkata is a vibrant city where many colonial buildings remain.
 Take a half-day tour of Kolkata's colonial heritage including a ride on one of Kolkata's historic trams to see how the British legacy can still be felt.
 Optional afternoon visit to the Victoria Memorial, South Park Cemetery and Kumartuli - the potter's village where the idols are created for the city's festivals.
 (B)

-Take the Jet Airways flight to London via Mumbai.
+Take the British Airways flight to London via Mumbai.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.